 Compensation for flight delay

-When the delay is at least 3 hours, you will also be entitled to compensation depending on why the flight was cancelled; this is shown in more detail further down.
+When the delay is at least 3 hours, you will also be entitled to compensation.
+This depends on why the flight was cancelled; this is shown in more detail further down.

-What The Rules Say Here For cancellations, your entitlements are pretty much the same as for a delay as identified above.
+What the rules say here for cancellations is; Your entitlements are pretty much the same as for a delay as identified above.
 However, there are some points to note regarding flights cancelled long before your scheduled departure date.

 The regulation states that you are entitled to compensation unless;